-We are currently organized as a Texas limited liability company named Fresh Grapes, LLC.
-Prior to the effective date of the registration statement of which this prospectus is a part, we intend to convert from a Texas limited liability company into a Nevada corporation and change our name from Fresh Grapes, LLC to Fresh Vine Wine, Inc., which we refer to herein as the "LLC Conversion."
+In connection with this offering, on December 8, 2021, we converted from a Texas limited liability company named Fresh Grapes, LLC into a Nevada corporation and changed our name from Fresh Grapes, LLC to Fresh Vine Wine, Inc., which we refer to herein as the "LLC Conversion."
 In conjunction with the LLC Conversion:

-- all of our outstanding units will automatically be converted into shares of our common stock based on the relative ownership interests of our pre-IPO equityholders; - we will adopt and file articles of incorporation and articles of conversion with the State of Nevada; and - we will adopt and file a plan of conversion and articles of conversion with the State of Texas.
+- all of our outstanding units were converted into shares of our common stock based on the relative ownership interests of our pre-IPO equityholders; - we adopted and filed articles of incorporation and articles of conversion with the State of Nevada; and - we adopted and filed articles of conversion with the State of Texas.

-See "Description of Capital Stock" for additional information regarding a description of our common stock following the LLC Conversion and the terms of our articles of incorporation and bylaws that will be in effect upon the completion of this offering.
+See "Description of Capital Stock" for additional information regarding a description of our common stock and the terms of our articles of incorporation and bylaws.

-Unless we indicate otherwise, all of the information in this prospectus assumes that (i) the LLC Conversion has been completed such that our authorized capital is as set forth under "Description of Capital Stock," and (ii) all equity interests in Fresh Grapes, LLC have been converted into common stock in Fresh Vine Wine, Inc. as described in this prospectus.
 While operating as a limited liability company, our outstanding equity was referred to as "units."
 In this prospectus for ease of comparison, we may refer to such units as our common stock for periods prior to the LLC Conversion, unless otherwise indicated in this prospectus.
 Similarly, unless otherwise indicated, we may refer to members' equity in this prospectus as stockholders' equity.
 Further, while operating as a limited liability company, our governing body was referred to our Board of Managers, with the members thereof being referred to as "Managers."
 We may refer to such governing body throughout this prospectus as our board of directors and such individuals as our directors.